How Often Should You Post New Blog Content?

 Conversions

 Conversions are commonly a key objective of content generation and inbound marketing.
-That said, if your goal in blogging is specifically to take readers and make them customers, you'll want to pay extra attention to the tone of your posts.
+That said, if your goal in blogging is to take readers and make them customers, you'll want to pay extra attention to the tone of your posts.
 Stay educational and don't get too sales-y; keep the sales team member to once every dozen posts.
 This way, your audience will understand that your blog is there to help them with their pain points, with subtle reminders that you also offer a product/service that can help even more when the time is right.

-How Big is Your Current Online Presence?
+How Big Is Your Current Online Presence?

 Now, How About That Content Marketing Team?

-How often should I release new content ?
+How often should I release new content?
 For established blogs, this includes updating existing posts:

 • Small company or new blog targeting organic reach = 2-4 posts per week